UK49s lottery tax

 • The remaining 4% goes to operating costs, including the costs of competitive salary packages for employees.

 This may be surprising, as other countries’ tax collectors do take money from tax winnings.
 But in the UK, lottery winnings are not liable for either capital gains tax or income tax.
 What’s more, winning on foreign lotteries, like winning on Euro Millions will also not be subject to any income tax.
-Well that great news isn’t it?
-In reality, its best you read on without jumping to quick conclusion just yet.
+Well, that’s great news, isn’t it?
+In reality, it’s best you read on without jumping to a quick conclusion just yet.

 3. How much tax do you pay if you win a lottery?

-You do not pay any tax on winning lottery in UK, however you have to pay income tax on the interest you again when you keep the amount in bank.
+You do not pay any tax on winning the lottery in the UK, however, you have to pay income tax on the interest again when you keep the amount in the bank.
 If your amount is higher, you might have to pay almost 40% to 36% as inheritance tax.

 However, if you are a resident of another country, you may be liable to pay taxes on your UK49s winnings in your home country.
 It is important to check the tax laws of your home country to determine if you are liable to pay tax on your winnings.